mfong4151/Suber-Eats/README.md

 This query uses the distance formula to get relative distance from the user’s location, placing the user at the radius of the circumscribed area.
 To enable this query, several other sub-features needed to be added.

-First, during the seeding process, I ran my restaurants' .CSV file through Google Map's API to gather the longitude and latitude for all restaurants.
-I originally collected these restaurants by leveraging a web scraper written in Python.
-The advantage to storing the data is to create consistency in the user experience, rather than wait on a return from the API provider, implement fetch call error handling, etc. Latitude and longitude float values live natively on the restaurant table.
-To seed the restaurants, I wrote a library with Marcos Henrich, Easy Seeds that has since taken a life of its own as a nascent open-source project.
-In short, this library allows users to import seeds from a .CSV file, hence explaining the 100k rows of data.
+While collecting data for restaurants, I leveraged Google Maps’ API to gather longitude and latitude data for 1500 restaurants in the Bay Area, New York, Houston, and Chicago.
+Latitude and longitude float values live natively on the restaurant table, creating consistency for the user experience that at-the-moment fetch calls could not provide; I have much less control over a third party API’s fault tolerance than I do my own.
+I wrote a library with Marcos Henrich, Easy Seeds that has since taken a life of its own as a nascent open-source project.
+In short, this library allows users to import seeds from a .CSV file, allowing me to seed 100k rows of data.

-Second, I created a separate table to store user's longitude and latitude, namely the locations table.
-The reason for creating an extra table is to mainly avoid rewriting the user entry through a PATCH request, which is how user auth is implemented in my project.
-Because the password received in the session request is hashed every time during the request-response cycle, rewriting an unknown password is effectively tantamount to locking the user out of their account.
-Creating an extra table with a unique foreign key constraint provided the path of least resistance; users have exactly one location at any time.
-As mentioned before, this information was given by the frontend to send a PATCH request every time the user clicks on the map, a UI feature that many have found visually satisfying.
+Every time the user clicks on the map, a request is sent to the backend to fetch every restaurant within a 1.5-mile radius of this click.

 ```jsx
 //Excerpted version of the production version for followability.